nhu-mai-101/nhu-mai-101/README.md

 - 😅 I’m currently practicing LeetCode
 - 🤨 I’m thinking of learning React Native, Next.JS, and GraphQL
-- 👀 I’m looking for SWE opportunities in the Bay Area
 - 💁🏻‍♀️ Pronouns: she/her/hers
 - 📫 How to reach me: